Department of Social Sciences & Cultural Studies

-The Department of Sociology, Political Science, Native American Studies and Environmental Studies combines three scholarly disciplines, each with its separate faculty and academic programs.
+The Department of Social Sciences & Cultural Studies combines four scholarly disciplines, each with its separate faculty and academic programs.
 Four year programs in Sociology lead to either a Bachelor of Arts or a Bachelor of Science degree.
 The department offers minors in Political Science, Native American Studies and Sociology.

 Sociology is the study of social life and the social causes of human behavior.
 The sociologist's interests range from the intimate family to the hostile mob, from crime to religion, from race and social class to the shared beliefs of a common culture, from work to sports.
 Few fields have such a broad scope.